Aptera Motors: Aptera Mk-0 and Mk-1/Typ-1

 with a finished interior and new body styling.
-Aptera Motors then began accepting reservations from California residents for its pilot models – then called the Typ-1e and Typ-1h.
+Aptera Motors then began accepting reservations from California residents for its pilot models – then called the Typ-1e and Typ-1h which are the electric and EREV gasoline-hybrid variants respectively.
+A switch from a diesel hybrid to a gasoline-hybrid happened due to the difficulty to get the diesel engine emissions certified in California.

 Aptera entered its vehicle into the automotive X-prize competition in September 2010 but the vehicle didn't finish the 50-lap trial as it overheated after 30 laps.

 Aptera 2 Series

-The next Aptera Motors' design was a three-wheeled two-seat vehicle named the Aptera 2 Series.
+The next Aptera Motors Inc. design was a three-wheeled two-seat vehicle named the Aptera 2 Series.
 Its advertised fuel efficiency of 300 mpgUS, when plugged in every 120 miles, would have made it one of the most fuel-efficient passenger vehicles in the world.

 The first prototype attained a by making use of an "Eyes-Forward" rear-view camera system instead of side-view mirrors, which create a large amount of drag.
 A September 2008 Aptera newsletter showed a rendering of the car featuring a conventional driver-side mirror and no driver-side rear-view camera.
 Aptera CTO Steve Fambro stated that the system was simplified to make use of a single camera mounted near the top of the vehicle.

 An early Aptera 2h design used a "small, water-cooled EFI gasoline engine with closed loop oxygen feedback and catalytic converter," coupled with a 12 kW generator/starter.
 With a tank capacity of "up to five gallons," the Aptera 2h would have a claimed range of 600 to 700 miles, compared to the 120 miles range of the Aptera 2e.
 The 2h would have been a series hybrid: The engine would not be connected to the drivetrain, instead being used to recharge the batteries.

 The company opened pre-ordering for residents of California, but stopped taking deposits in July 2011.
 The following month, Aptera announced it would return all deposits from customers who had signed up to buy a car.